danneradib/Rectangles/README.md

 Lombok: For objects and logs.
 AssetJ: For UnitTest.

-Note: please use the command line: java -jar Rectangles-1.0-SNAPSHOT-jar-with-dependencies.jar
+Note: please use the command line, into target folder: java -jar Rectangles-1.0-SNAPSHOT-jar-with-dependencies.jar